 Why were the ‘gesimas dropped in the reformed Roman Catholic calendar and lectionary in 1969?
 Here I can only speculate.
 I think there was a general aversion to worship with a penitential character during the 1960s.
 The liturgical buzz word was “celebration.”
 Nine weeks of penitence seemed excessive.

 But the seasons also changed their character.
 Lent acquired a catechetical emphasis related to the preparation of candidates for Baptism at Easter and the previous emphasis on penitence and the Passion of Christ diminished.
 Holy Week focuses on the Passion of Christ.
-The Sundays after the Epiphany were newly understood as “ordinary time” right up to the Sunday before Ash Wednesday.
+The Sundays after the Epiphany were newly understood as “ordinary time” (numbered Sundays) right up to the Sunday before Ash Wednesday.
 The American Lutheran and Episcopal versions of the reformed Roman Catholic calendar and lectionary placed the event of the transfiguration of Christ on the Sunday before Ash Wednesday rather than on the Second Sunday in Lent.
+(In the old Lutheran calendars the gospel of the transfiguration was read on the Sixth Sunday after the Epiphany.)
 Either way, it is understood as a way of anticipating the resurrection of Christ on the other side of Lent.
-(The transfiguration had been an Epiphany season text in older Lutheran lectionaries.)
-Other Protestant Churches followed this practice in the Revised Common Lectionary.
+Other Protestant Churches followed this practice when they adiopted the Revised Common Lectionary.

 Was there a value to the ‘gesimas that has been lost?
 In a sense, yes.
 Lent tends to catch people unawares today and they haven’t made the preparations needed to begin the Lenten disciplines of prayer, fasting, and almsgiving.
 Also, Lent, Holy Week, and Easter are busy times liturgically for clergy and pre-Lent gave them a chance to prepare.
 There had also been a custom of clergy retreats during these weeks for personal preparation.
 Sometimes these weeks were called “clerical Lent.”
 This accounts for the hue and cry against the suppression of the ‘gesimas by many clergy and some lay people in the 1970s.